 A map with a key that references the trail heads is at the bottom of this page.

-Be sure to check out our Scotchman Peaks Education Series hikes and special stewardship projects !
+Be sure to check out our Scotchman Peaks Education Series hikes and special stewardship projects and other events!

 Please note the Difficulty Rating of each hike and choose hikes within your personal physical limits.
 Space is limited, so be sure to sign up early!

 Snowshoe, ski, or snowboard the tallest peak in the Scotchman’s.
-This is the 9th annual Scotchman Peaks winter hike.
-Generally, the trailhead is inaccessable this time of year, adding 2.5 miles each way and 500ft [» Read More...]
+This is the 10th annual Scotchman Peaks winter hike.
+Generally, the trailhead is inaccessable this time of year, adding 2.5 miles each way and [» Read More...]

 It is spring!
-What better way to ease into our summer hike season than with a breezey stroll through the woods to marvel at north Idaho’s amazing dendrological diversity.
-The hike leader will identify nearly [» Read More...]
+What better way to ease into our summer hike season than with a breezey stroll through the woods to marvel at north Idaho’s amazing dendrological and botanical diversity.
+The hike leader will [» Read More...]